Consider this simplified strong authentication process using an SMS One-time Passcode (OTP):

 Is Strength Worthwhile?

-You may believe that your data is already protected and that your company already takes reasonable steps to prevent unauthorized access.
+You may believe that your data is already protected and that your company already takes reasonable steps to prevent unauthorised access.
 In reality, very real data protection problems lurk in almost every environment.
 And sometimes, companies are required to demonstrate that they are using strong authentication techniques.

 The FIDO Alliance advocates for universal strong authentication techniques, and the group uses these startling statistics to prompt compliance:

-• Password issues spark more than 80 percent of data breaches.
+- Password issues spark more than 80 per cent of data breaches.

-• Up to 51 percent of passwords aren't original.
+- Up to 51 per cent of passwords aren't original.

 A data breach can result in lost revenue, and you may also lose the trust and respect of your customer base.
 When your customers aren’t certain you will respect their work and privacy, they may choose to work with your competition instead.